shivashant25/Sentinel-with-XDR/labguide/part-01/lab02.md

 ## Lab objectives (Duration: 120 minutes)

 In this lab, you will complete the following tasks:
-- Task 1: Deploy Microsoft Defender for Cloud
+- Task 1: Onboard Server Defender for Cloud

 ## Architecture Diagram